 - Tasuku Honjo, Professor, Department of Immunology and Genomic Medicine, Kyoto University

-- Yutaka Kawakami, Professor, Institute for Advanced Medical Research, Keio University (School of Medicine)
+- Yutaka Kawakami, Dean, International University of Health and Welfare (IUHW) School of Medicine, and Project Professor, Institute for Advanced Medical Research, Keio University School of Medicine

 - Guido Kroemer, Professor, Faculty of Medicine, University of Paris Descartes

 - Caetano Reis e Sousa, Senior Group Leader, Immunobiology Laboratory, The Francis Crick Institute

 At eLife, working scientists handle all editorial decisions.
 We do not artificially limit the number of articles we publish or have a set acceptance rate.
 Rather, we rely on the judgment of the working scientists who serve as our editors to select papers for peer review and publication.
 Following peer review, the editor and referees consult with one another in order to provide clear guidance to authors and limit the round of revisions.

 Authors interested in being part of the Special Issue can submit their manuscripts via eLife’s submission system, highlighting in the cover letter that the paper is for consideration in this collection.